SELF GUIDED AUDIO TOURS HAWAII

 range of mountainsby Jim Cook from Getty Images

-After passing Virgin, the sign for Kolob Terrace Road will be on your left.
+From La Verkin, take UT-9 East to the town of Virgin.
+Just past Virgin, you’ll see the sign for Kolob Terrace Road on your left.

 small mountainsby Jim Cook From Getty Images